imaginatecreative/openactive/getting-started.md

 ### I’m interested, but how can I help?

-If you think your organisation would benefit from open data sharing, but the decision isn’t in your hands, explore the links below for accessible documents to share with your team or employer.
+If you think your organisation would benefit from open data, but the decision isn’t in your hands, explore the links below for accessible documents to share with your team or employer.
 </div>
 </article>